jayhack/pyroJect/README.md

 - add two well-marked lines in your ~/.bash_profile to always include pyroJect in your $PATH
 - create an executable, ./pyroJect, that will be run by your default python when called.

+In addition, create a file './authorship.json' that follows the format of authorship.example.json in order to specify your personal details.
+(These will be included in file headers.)